Characters: Supernatural The Winchesters

 - Heroic Sacrifice/Taking You with Me: Her spirit destroys itself in "Home" to banish the poltergeist attacking people in her old house.

-- Innocent Blue Eyes: To match Mary's Hair of Gold, Heart of Gold.
+- Innocent Blue Eyes: Along with her Hair of Gold.

 - In the Blood: Her entire family are hunters and Mary was raised a hunter.
 The Campbells are known to be the Brawn to the Winchester's Brains.